Canop/iq/README.md

     "1"
 );

-// Extract functions are available both as a trait and as standalone functions. assert_eq!(iq::extract_primitive(&car, "driver.name").unwrap(), "Rex");
+// Extract functions are available both on the IQ trait and as standalone functions. assert_eq!(iq::extract_primitive(&car, "driver.name").unwrap(), "Rex");
 ```